 Super Bowl Sunday and Valentine’s Day fall right in the middle of February.
 You can find venues throughout Disney to watch the big game and, of course, plenty of fantastic dining options for a romantic dinner out with your loves.

 President’s Day weekend is often a busy weekend around Disney World, with many U.S. schools having a long weekend.
 If you plan to visit this weekend, be sure to make advanced dining reservations and have some touring strategies in place.

-The Princess Half Marathon generally falls the last weekend of February.
+The Princess Half Marathon generally falls on the last weekend of February.
 Though races typically take place in the early morning and should not affect the flow of park guests, you may notice more crowds around your hotel room as runners depart and return to resorts around race times.
 If you are looking for the cheapest times to visit in February, I would not suggest February at the end of the month, as prices may be a bit higher at the Disney World resorts.
 You will also encounter a more crowded theme park during race weekend.

 What should I not pack for Disney World?

 Are there dress codes at Disney?
-There is a Disney dress code which requires that guests wear shoes and shirts at all times.
+There is a Disney dress code that requires that guests wear shoes and shirts at all times.
 Also, any clothing with obscene or graphic images or writing is not allowed.
 Be sure to note that costumes and masks are not allowed for guests over 14 years of age.

 Thanks so much for reading about what to wear to Disney World in February!
 I hope this post helps you prepare for a magical Walt Disney World vacation.
-Be sure to sign up below for my complete packing list, no matter the time of of year.
+Be sure to sign up below for my complete packing list, no matter the time of year.
 Also, be sure to read my other posts to get ready for your trip.